How to Lay Artificial Grass? Step by Step Instructions…

 Work out the size of the area you want to replace.
-Calculate this in square metres.
+Calculate this in square meters.

 Use the blank grid in the Planning Tool (PDF attached) to help you work out how many rolls of fake grass you’ll need.
 Position the rolls so that you have a minimum number of joints.
 Allow some extra lawn length for a small amount of wastage depending on the design of your garden and how the rolls are laid.

-Order the amount of grass, fixings, accessories and tools you require on our online shop.
+Order the amount of grass, fixings, accessories, and tools you require in our online shop.

 Need some help?

 We’re here to guide you every step of the way and make sure your lawn looks great.
-Get in touch with us and we’ll be happy answer your questions and help you to a perfect installation.
+Get in touch with us and we’ll be happy to answer your questions and help you with a perfect installation.

 You might also need …

 Some Artificial Grass Direct ranges require additional products.
-You might need a weed membrane, underfelt, ground fixing pins, tubs or tubes of adhesive, joining tape, mastic gun tool, adhesive spreader and craft knife.
-Just visit our on line shop.
-We can supply everything you need and tell you exactly what to do.
+You might need a weed membrane, underlay, ground fixing pins, tubs or tubes of adhesive, jointing tape, mastic gun tool, adhesive spreader, and a craft knife.
+Just visit our online shop.
+We can supply everything you need and tell you to know exactly what to do.
 Just ask.

 With just a little preparation you can achieve some great results and massive savings by installing your new lawn yourself.